davelively14/locorum/README.md

   - Associate with searches
   - Load on project/search load
   - Display "as of" for each search
+- Create overview for each search
+  - Project
+  - Search
+- Show loading status for each search
+  - Display "loaded" when complete

 ## v0.4 to do list
 - Deprecate name of search from database